kubernetes/community/contributors/guide/issue-triage.md

  - [Five: Close out issues]

 ## Scope
 These guidelines serve as a primary document for triaging incoming issues to Kubernetes.
-SIGs and projects are encouraged to use these guidelines as a starting point, and customize to address specific triaging needs.
+SIGs and projects are encouraged to use this guidance as a starting point, and customize to address specific triaging needs.

 **Note:** These guidelines only apply to the Kubernetes repository.
 Usage for other Kubernetes-related GitHub repositories is TBD.